nomad-software/nomad.uk.net/markdown/articles/templates-in-d-explained.md

 <script src="https://gist.github.com/nomad-software/7fae6587905d21113a9cc01eb2598ce2.js"></script>

 Here only _one_ function is needed to support multiple types.
 In this definition we simply substitute the type hint for a type place holder which will be replaced when we call the function.
-I’m using the letter <code>T</code> here as the place holder to replace all types, even for the return type.
+I’m using the letter `T` here as the place holder to replace all types, even for the return type.
 Let me explain this a bit further.

 ### Why two sets of parentheses?

-You’ll notice that I declare the function with two sets of parentheses that contain the letter <code>T</code>.
+You’ll notice that I declare the function with two sets of parentheses that contain the letter `T`.
 This is how you define type parameters.
-The first set defines place holders that are going to substitute the types we use (here i’ve only used one, <code>T</code>).
+The first set defines place holders that are going to substitute the types we use (here i’ve only used one, `T`).
 The second set of parens assign these place holders to values as you would for normal value parameters.
-So essentially i’ve declared that the parameter <code>x</code> is of a type represented by <code>T</code>.
+So essentially i’ve declared that the parameter `x` is of a type represented by `T`.
 We don’t need to declare any types at this stage only the place holders.

 ### What’s that strange exclamation mark?

 To call this templated function we need to pass type information along with the value parameter.
 This information will be passed into the definition at compile time and replace the place holders.
 This is called template instantiation.
-To pass this in correctly you use another set of parens preceded by an exclamation mark <code>!</code> during the call:
+To pass this in correctly you use another set of parens preceded by an exclamation mark `!` during the call:

 <script src="https://gist.github.com/nomad-software/1e8452386132b34e7a2af0e044dc426c.js"></script>

-The first of the above calls passes <code>int</code> as the type which should replace <code>T</code> and <code>12345</code> as the value parameter.
-The second call passes <code>string</code> which should replace <code>T</code> and the string <code>hello</code> as the value parameter.
+The first of the above calls passes `int` as the type which should replace `T` and `12345` as the value parameter.
+The second call passes `string` which should replace `T` and the string `hello` as the value parameter.
 The compiler then generates two functions when compiling, effectively recreating the overload example above but without repeating any code.

 When defining a function that uses type parameters you can define as many as you need and use them anywhere in the definition anywhere where real types are expected:

 <script src="https://gist.github.com/nomad-software/e147ad6603a807a3282fcbe1d8f63b0a.js"></script>

-Notice i’m using <code>A[]</code> for the type of <code>container</code> and <code>B</code> as the iterator type in the <code>for</code> loop.
+Notice i’m using `A[]` for the type of `container` and `B` as the iterator type in the `for` loop.

 ### Alternative syntax